Chicken or beef air fryer flautas make a great dinner! Homemade shredded meat wrapped in tortillas and crispy on the outside without any oil.

 Air Fryer Ground Beef Flautas

 You’ll follow these same steps no matter what kind of filling you use.
 Once they have a few minutes inside you can flip them over and they will stay in tact.
 Preheat air fryer to 375 degrees F for 5 minutes.
 In a bowl mix your precooked taco meat, refried beans, salsa and cheese together.

 - Lay a tortilla down and spoon about 2 heaping Tbsp. of mixture in the center.
 Roll it up gently and sit on baking sheet with seam side on the bottom so it doesn’t unravel.

 - When preheated place them into basket in a single layer without overlapping with the seams set on to the bottom for 8-10 minutes.

 - At minute 4 flip over and check at min.
 8. If you want them browner spray with olive or avocado oil cooking spray and air fry 1-2 more minutes.

-Serve with additional salsa, sour cream guacamole, etc. Let’s jump to recipe and I’ll tell you how we serve these up.
+Serve with additional salsa, our empanada dipping sauce, sour cream, guacamole, etc. Let’s jump to recipe and I’ll tell you how we serve these up.

 What do you serve with flautas?

 It is fun to make these as a football party food with all sorts of dips and sauces set out.
 At one end have some Dixie Cups so people can spoon some into different cups and dip away.